zsibson/zsibson/README.md

-hi! i'm zac
+hi! i'm zac. ✌️
-currently developing my front-end skills my goal is to get hired by Dec '22
+currently developing my front-end skills ⚡️ my goal is to get hired by Dec '22 👨🏻‍💻

 <!---
 zsibson/zsibson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.